Sheriff’s Foreclosure Sales

 By law, there is no pro-ration of taxes on a property sold at Sheriff’s sale.
 The law requires taxes and assessments that are “due and payable” to be paid from the proceeds of sale.
 Since taxes are paid one year in arrears in Ohio, the taxes for the year in which the property is purchased are not actually “due and payable” until the following year.
 Whereas in most private sales, there is a pro-ration and a credit is given the buyer against the taxes to be paid by him the following year, this is not in accordance with the law governing Sheriff’s Sales.
 The buyer gets no credit for the calendar year in which the purchase is made.
 Obviously, early in the year this is of little significance, but as the year progresses the significance becomes greater.
 Even if, for example, a buyer purchases a property in mid-October and the deed transfers in late December, the buyer will owe the real estate taxes and assessments for the entire calendar year in which he purchased the property when those amounts are due.
 Please take this into consideration when determining the amount to bid on the property, if it is a concern.

 PLEASE NOTE: The information contained herein is not intended to constitute legal advice and should not be relied upon as such.
 This information is in general, procedural terms only, is not directed to any specific parcel(s) or situation, and any information contained herein may or may not be applicable in specific situations.
 If you have questions regarding a specific situation, you are urged to contact your own attorney.
 If you have questions seeking information about a specific case, please review the case file at the Clerk’s Office in the courthouse.

-For additional information or questions, please contact Jacinda Carr by clicking here.
+For additional information or questions, contact Jacinda Carr.